haoyuanli93/XRaySimulation/README.md

 present.
 Later in the future, I may include those case, however.

+# Notice
+In this repo, not all the functions are optimized.
+Functions in the GPU folder are optimized to some extend.
+Functions in the MultiDevice.py file are not optimized.

 # To-Do List

 1. Add automatic calculation of the electric susceptibility.